 Annual Return and Annual General Meeting (AGM)

-Every company is required to hold its Annual General Meeting (AGM) within eighteen months of its incorporation to present its audited/FRS accounts to its shareholders.
-These accounts must not be made up to a date later than six months from the date of the AGM.
+Every company is required to hold its Annual General Meeting (AGM) within 6 months from the financial year-end to present its audited/FRS accounts to its shareholders.
+The first financial year end of the company must be within 18 months from the date of incorporation.

+From the Year of Assessment 2020 (YA2020), it is mandatory for all Singapore Companies to e-file the Estimated Chargeable Income (ECI) with IRAS within 3 months from the end of the financial year, unless the company has not commenced business or the company is exempt from ECI filing.
 The Form C for the preceding financial year must be submitted to the Inland Revenue Authority of Singapore (IRAS) by the 30th of November.
-For example, if the company accounts is for the Year Ended 31st December 2009, the Year of Assessment is 2010, and the FORM C must be submitted by 30th November 2010.
+For example, if the company's accounts FYE is for the Year Ended 31st December 2019, the Year of Assessment is 2020 (YA2020), and the FORM C/C-S must be submitted by 30th November 2020.